-Let me introduce you to rosé wine sangria, the perfect summer drink that takes 10 minutes to prepare and lasts several hours, making it ideal for hot weather gatherings.
-It's a crisp and light twist on the classic sangria we all know and love.
+This is an easy rose sangria recipe with strawberries, a fantastic wine drink that takes 10 minutes to prepare and lasts several hours, making it ideal for hot weather gatherings.
+It's perfect for Spring gatherings, Mother's Day, Easter and informal parties.
+A crisp and light twist on the classic sangria we all know and love.

-We are sangria lovers, and this is our latest addition to an ever-growing drinks category (with and without alcohol).
+We are sangria lovers, and this sangria recipe with rose wine and strawberries is our latest addition to an ever-growing drinks category (with and without alcohol).

 Why make this recipe